gear-foundation/gear-wiki/README.md

 yarn start --locale <locale>
 ```

-For example, if you want run Chinese version, please run `yarn start --locale zh-cn`.
+For example, if you want to run Chinese version, please run `yarn start --locale zh-cn`.

 ## Contribute